EncyclopediaRed/btcamp-87826/content/about.md

           look at that rampant enthusiasm!<br /><br />

           Rob is an IT Generalist.
-If it plugs in, works on a computer, or traverses the interent he's likely worked on it.
+If it plugs in, works on a computer, or traverses the internet he's likely worked on it.
 Rob resides in Richmond, VA with wife and rescue animals.<br /><br />

           For the last six years Rob has been an IT, Business Planning, and